676031/defectdojo/django-DefectDojo/setup/README.md

 * All installs support an interactive and non-interactive install methods
 * All installation configuration lives in ./dojo/settings/template-env
 * * Running setup.bash without editing template-env assumes a single-server install.
-* * Running setup.bash without editing template-env non-interactively assumes a single-server install with MySQL
+* * Running setup.bash without editing template-env non-interactively assumes a single-server install with postgres
 * Any install configuration variable can be overridden by setting an environmental variable
 * One of the following Operating Systems is used as the base for the install
 * * Ubuntu Linux - officially supported versions: 16.04 LTS, 18.04 LTS